Cloud-SPAN/prenomics00-intro/README.md

 The Prenomics and Genomics modules are based on the Data Carpentry's [Genomics Workshop](https://datacarpentry.org/genomics-workshop/).

-Prenomics teaches the basics of command-line programming, including: (1) file directory structure, (2) use of command-line utilities to connect to and use cloud computing and storage resources and (3) basic shell commands for file navigation and basic script writing.
+Prenomics teaches the basics of command-line programming, including: (1) file directory structure, (2) use of command-line utilities to connect to and use cloud computing and storage resources and (3) basic shell commands for file navigation.

 The module is designed for a two half-day, tutor-led workshop, or for self study.